-The 2017 Law on the Rights of Persons with Disabilities establishes a Higher Council for Affairs of Persons with Disabilities to coordinate the institutional actors involved at the national level in the provision of services to the target group (art.
+The 2017 Law on the Rights of Persons with Disabilities established a Higher Council for Affairs of Persons with Disabilities (now called the Higher Council for the Rights of Persons with Disabilities) to coordinate the institutional actors involved at the national level in the provision of services to the target group (Art.
 7–9).
-The Higher Council together with the MoSD and the MoE is responsible for the provision of education services for students under the age of eighteen, while the MoE and the Ministry of Higher Education takes the responsibility of adult and high education, respectively.
-The MoSD has developed criteria for licensing special education centres.
-The Higher Council for Persons with Disabilities has also set its standards for the accreditation of special education centres, while the MoE relies on Special Education Directorate for children with special needs.
+The Higher Council together with the Ministry of Social Development and the Ministry of Education is responsible for the provision of education services for students under the age of 18, while the ministries of Education and Higher Education handle adult and higher education, respectively.
+The Ministry of Social Development has developed criteria for licensing special education centres.
+The Higher Council for the Rights of Persons with Disabilities has also set standards for the accreditation of special education centres, while the Ministry of Education relies on a Special Education Directorate for children with special needs.

 Cooperation across government levels

-In 2013, evaluation frameworks and outputs for the curriculum were developed taking into account also gender equality.
-Despite the review of the curricula being one of the priorities in the National Strategy for the Affairs of Persons with Disabilities 2010-2015, the 10-Year Strategy for Inclusive Education recognizes that the existing curriculum creates a non-inclusive learning environment for students with disabilities.
-Therefore, the Strategy document has planned to develop curricula, teaching materials and assessments able to meet the requirements of inclusive education, by, among others, developing standardized procedures for the adaptation of the curricula and by using assistive technology.
+In 2013, evaluation frameworks and outputs for the curriculum were developed with consideration for gender equality.
+Although a review of the curricula was one of the priorities of the 2010–15 National Strategy for the Affairs of Persons with Disabilities, the 10-Year Strategy for Inclusive Education recognizes that the existing curriculum creates a non-inclusive learning environment for students with disabilities.
+Therefore, the strategy document discusses a plan to develop curricula, teaching materials and assessments able to meet the requirements of inclusive education, by, among others, developing standardized procedures for the adaptation of the curricula and by using assistive technology.